Search for flavour-changing neutral-current couplings between the top quark and the photon with the ATLAS detector at $\sqrt{s} = 13$ TeV: Data and simulation

 The signal in the production mode $(pp \to t\gamma \to b\bar{\ell}\nu\gamma)$ and in the decay mode $(pp \to \ttbar \to b \bar{\ell}\nu\bar{q}\gamma)$ was simulated with the \MGNLO[2.4.3] generator~\cite{Mrenna:2016sih} with the UFO model TopFCNC~\cite{PhysRevD.91.034024,Durieux:2014xla} at next-to-leading order (NLO) in QCD, using the \NNPDF[3.0nlo] PDF set~\cite{Ball:2014uwa}.
 The scale of new physics was set to $\Lambda = 1~\tev$.
+The charged leptons, $\ell$, include electrons, muons and tau leptons.
 Interference effects between the production and decay FCNC processes can be neglected~\cite{Barros:2019wxe}.
 For SM decays of the top quark, the spin correlation was preserved using \MADSPIN~\cite{Artoisenet:2012st}.
 The parton showering and hadronisation were simulated using \PYTHIA[8.212]~\cite{Sjostrand:2014zea} with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and the \NNPDF[2.3lo] PDF set.
 In the production mode, four samples were generated with different couplings set to non-zero values: $tu\gamma$ LH, $tu\gamma$ RH, $tc\gamma$ LH, and $tc\gamma$ RH.
 In the decay mode, only samples with $tu\gamma$ LH coupling and $tc\gamma$ LH coupling have been simulated since the kinematic properties of the LH and RH couplings were found to be very similar.
 Correspondingly, only the LH coupling for the $tc\gamma$ coupling in the decay is considered.
 The production and decay processes contribute similarly for the $tu\gamma$ coupling, while for the $tc\gamma$ coupling the decay is the dominant process.
 For given values of the Wilson coefficients, the cross-section for the production process is calculated with \MGNLO at NLO using the TopFCNC model.
 Then, for given values of the Wilson coefficients, the $tq\gamma$ BR is calculated by the LO relation between the BR and the Wilson coefficients as given in Ref.~\cite{Durieux:2014xla}.
+The following effective cross-sections, calculated as total cross-section times branching fractions assuming $\mathcal{B}(t\to q\gamma)$ of $10^{-3}$, are used for the production processes: 417~fb for the $tu\gamma$ LH coupling, 416~fb for the $tu\gamma$ RH coupling, 59.5~fb for both the $tc\gamma$ LH coupling and the $tc\gamma$ RH coupling.
+For the decay processes, the effective cross-section is 542~fb for both $tu\gamma$ and $tc\gamma$ couplings.

 Two dedicated MC samples are used to model $\ttbar\gamma$ events.
 In the first sample, photon radiation in \ttbar\ production was generated at NLO precision in QCD.
 In the second sample, photons in the decay were generated at LO precision in QCD while removing the overlap with the former sample.
 Events in both samples were modelled using the \MGNLO[2.7.3]~\cite{Alwall:2014hca} generator with the \NNPDF[2.3lo] PDF set.
 The events were interfaced with \PYTHIA[8.240]~\cite{Sjostrand:2014zea}, which used the A14 tune and the \NNPDF[2.3lo] PDF set.
 To combine the two samples, a $K$-factor is applied to scale the predicted cross-section of the decay sample, while no $K$-factor is applied to the production sample.
 The nominal value of the $K$-factor for the decay sample is chosen so that the inclusive cross-section agrees with the theoretical cross-section calculation at NLO in QCD in Ref.~\cite{Melnikov:2011ta}, resulting in a $K$-factor of 1.67 for the decay sample.